Princeton Plasma Physics Laboratory: Formation

 In 1950, John Wheeler was setting up a secret H-bomb research lab at Princeton University.
 Lyman Spitzer, Jr., an avid mountaineer, was aware of this program and suggested the name "Project Matterhorn".

 Spitzer, a professor of astronomy, had for many years been involved in the study of very hot rarefied gases in interstellar space.
 While leaving for a ski trip to Aspen in February 1951, his father called and told him to read the front page of the New York Times.
 The paper had a story about claims released the day before in Argentina that a relatively unknown German scientist named Ronald Richter had achieved nuclear fusion in his Huemul Project.
 Spitzer ultimately dismissed these claims, and they were later proven erroneous, but the story got him thinking about fusion.
 While riding the chairlift at Aspen, he struck upon a new concept to confine a plasma for long periods so it could be heated to fusion temperatures.
 He called this concept the stellarator.

 Later that year he took this design to the Atomic Energy Commission in Washington.
 As a result of this meeting and a review of the invention by scientists throughout the nation, the stellarator proposal was funded in 1951.
 As the device would produce high-energy neutrons, which could be used for breeding weapon fuel, the program was classified and carried out as part of Project Matterhorn.
 Matterhorn ultimately ended its involvement in the bomb field in 1954, becoming entirely devoted to the fusion power field.

 In 1958, this magnetic fusion research was declassified following the United Nations International Conference on the Peaceful Uses of Atomic Energy.
 This generated an influx of graduate students eager to learn the "new" physics, which in turn influenced the lab to concentrate more on basic research.

-The early figure-8 stellarators included : Model-A, Model-B, Model-B2, Model-B3.
-Model-B64 was a square with round corners, and Model-B65 was a racetrack configuration.
-The last and most powerful stellarator at this time was the 'racetrack' Model C (operating from 1961 to 1969).
+The early figure-8 stellarators included: Model-A, Model-B, Model-B2, Model-B3.
+Model-B64 was a square with round corners, and Model-B65 had a racetrack configuration.
+The last and most powerful stellarator at this time was the "racetrack" Model C (operating from 1961 to 1969).